Showing posts with label Louisiana. Show all posts

 The Air Man of Delhi, First Street (US 80)

 I took these photographs on Kodak Tri-X 400 film exposed at EI=320.
 Northeast Photographic in Bath, Maine, developed the film.
 Because the frames are 68mm wide, I scanned them in two pieces of 36mm with my Plustek 7600i film scanner and merged them with the Photomerge function in Photoshop CS5.
-The Tri-X is a bit grainy and does not let these lenses show their true potential.
+The Tri-X is a bit grainy and does not let these lenses show their superb true potential.

 Thanks, Bill, for letting me use your XPan!